-The new site, which sits just moments from POP MART’s original Soho store, is the brand’s largest in London so far and the first in the UK to feature a mezzanine level, giving fans more room to explore its growing universe of collectible characters and limited-edition drops.
+The new 5,090 sq ft site, which sits just moments from POP MART’s original Soho store, is the brand’s 16th opening in the UK and boasts largest floorspace investment so far.
+It’s the first in the UK to feature a mezzanine level that sits above the main space, giving fans more room to explore its growing universe of collectible characters and limited-edition drops.

-Retail Gazette got an exclusive early look inside the store ahead of opening, where POP MART has leaned heavily into immersive retail.
+Retail Gazette got an exclusive early look inside the store ahead of opening.
 Launched under the theme “Step Into the Magic”, the space has been designed to feel more like an experience than a traditional shop, with fairground-inspired touches, character-led displays and dedicated launch day activations aimed at collectors and first-time visitors alike.

 “Charing Cross Road is more than a retail space; it’s where the POP MART universe comes to life, bringing together collectors, creativity and culture in one destination.
 This opening is about giving our community a home, while inviting new fans to discover what makes POP MART so unique.”

-The store opening also underlines just how quickly POP MART has shifted from niche curiosity to destination retail in the UK.
-Speaking to Retail Gazette at the launch, a POP MART representative said footfall and fan demand play a major role in determining where the brand opens next, adding that customers are often willing to travel significant distances for store launches and exclusive drops.
+Speaking to Retail Gazette at the launch, a POP MART representative said footfall and fan demand play a major role in determining where the brand opens next (new openings are still expected for the year ahead with the north of England next on the target list), adding that customers are often willing to travel significant distances for store launches and exclusive drops.

 That destination appeal has become a defining part of the retailer’s UK growth story.
 While brands across retail continue to talk about experiential shopping, POP MART has managed to build genuine hype around physical retail, fuelled by limited-edition releases, social media buzz and the collectability of characters such as Labubu, Molly and Skullpanda.